LLNL/ContinuationSolvers/README.md

 This code has been developed with support from the LLNL LDRD project 23-ERD-017 (PI: Cosmin G. Petra).

 ## Copyright
 Copyright (c) 2025-2025, Lawrence Livermore National Security, LLC.
 All rights reserved.
 Produced at the Lawrence Livermore National Laboratory.
 LLNL-CODE-2006107.
-HomotopySolver is free software; you can modify it and/or redistribute it under the terms of the BSD-3 clause license.
+ContinuationSolvers is free software; you can modify it and/or redistribute it under the terms of the BSD-3 clause license.
 See COPYRIGHT AND LICENSE for complete copyright and license information.